cryoTUD/locscale/docs/index.md

 <div style="text-align: justify"><code>LocScale 2.0</code> is an automated program for local sharpening of cryo-EM maps with the aim to improve their interpretability.
 It utilises general properties inherent to electron scattering from biological macromolecules to restrain the sharpening filter.
 These can be provided either from an existing atomic model, or inferred directly from the experimental density map.
 </div>

 !!! info "What's new in LocScale 2.0"
-    - Completely automated process for local map sharpening
+    - [Feature_enhanced maps](#4-confidence-aware-density-modification): Confidence-weighted map optimisation by variational inference.
-    - [Feature_enhance](#4-confidence-aware-density-modification): Confidence-weighted map optimisation by variational inference.
+    - [Hybrid sharpening](#2-run-locscale-using-a-partial-atomic-model): Reference-based local sharpening with partial (incomplete) models.
-    - [Hybrid sharpening](#2-run-locscale-using-a-partial-atomic-model): `LocScale` now supports reference-based sharpening with partial (incomplete) models.
+    - [Model-free sharpening](#3-run-locscale-without-atomic-model): Reference-based local sharpening without atomic models.
-    - [Model-free sharpening](#3-run-locscale-without-atomic-model): `LocScale` now supports reference-based sharpening without any model information.
+    - Completely automated process for local map optimisation
     - Full support for point group symmetry (helical symmetry to follow).

 ---